carltongibson/notes/source/til/django/csrf-trusted-origins.md

 ]
 ```

+Unless you're really serving with both HTTP and HTTPS, this likely isn't what you want.

 The CSRF check compares the `Host` header, which looks like `'your-site.com'` with the `Origin`, which looks like `'https://your-site.com'`, by using the value of `request.is_secure()` to determine the scheme.

 From [the docs](https://docs.djangoproject.com/en/4.2/ref/request-response/#django.http.HttpRequest.is_secure):